Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 It’s important to remember that not all slow cookers are the same, so always check the instructions that come with your slow cooker before you put the ceramic insert in the oven.

-When it comes to slow cookers, not all parts of it are safe to put in the oven.
+When it comes to slow cookers, not all parts of them are safe to put in the oven.

-The part that is safe to put in the oven is the insert, also known as the crockery or stoneware.
-This is the part of the slow cooker where you put the food, usually made of ceramic or aluminum.
+The part that is safe to use in oven is the insert, also known as the crockery or stoneware.
+This is part of the slow cooker where you put the food, usually made of ceramic or aluminum.
 These materials can handle the oven’s heat and are safe to use in the oven.